THE BLUE ECONOMY CRC

 Equally, the renewable energy sector continues to expand exponentially, with high demand for low carbon energy.
 The Federal Government has set a large-scale renewable energy target for 33,000 GWh of Australia’s annual electricity generation to come from renewable sources by 2020.

-The Blue Economy CRC will bring together, for the first time, national and international expertise in aquaculture, marine renewable energy and marine engineering as part of a single, collaborative project.
-Through integration of the knowledge and expertise across these sectors, this CRC will pave the way for innovative, commercially viable and sustainable offshore developments that will see rapid increases in marine renewable energy output and seafood production.
+The Blue Economy CRC brings together national and international expertise in aquaculture, marine renewable energy and marine engineering, as part of a single, collaborative project.
+Through integration of the knowledge and expertise across these sectors, this CRC paves the way for innovative, commercially viable and sustainable offshore developments that will see significant changes in marine renewable energy output and seafood production.